South Carolina DMV Driving Test

 Pass the South Carolina Permit Test the first time with our FREE South Carolina Practice Tests.
 Study real driving permit test questions from the DMV handbook!.

-8. What are the basic requirements to obtain a non-commercial class e or f driver's license?
+17. What is the minimum age to obtain a non-commercial class e or f driver's license?

 Grade